-In fall 2017, Utah State University implemented a comprehensive sexual violence prevention strategy, which was recommended by the university's sexual violence Prevention, Education, and Training Working Group.
+In fall 2017, Utah State University implemented a comprehensive sexual misconduct prevention strategy, which was recommended by the university's sexual violence Prevention, Education, and Training Working Group.
 With this strategy, we seek to prevent all forms of sexual misconduct as well as help victims feel more comfortable coming forward to report their experiences.
-The strategy is reviewed on an annual basis by the university’s Sexual Violence Implementation and Coordination Committee, and progress is regularly assessed by the Title IX Prevention Specialist and Title IX Coordinator.
+The strategy is reviewed on an annual basis by the university’s Sexual Violence Implementation and Coordination Committee, and progress is regularly assessed by the Office of Equity Prevention Specialists and Title IX Coordinator.

-All first-year and transfer undergraduate and graduate students are required to complete a sexual assault prevention online training in the first few months of their first semester.
-This training addresses sexual assault, relationship violence, stalking, and sexual harassment along with information about bystander intervention strategies and support and reporting resources.
-First-year undergraduates are also encouraged to complete an online program that aims to reduce underage drinking and at-risk drinking behavior.
+All first-year and transfer undergraduate and graduate students, as well as students returning from a leave of absence, are required to complete a sexual misconduct prevention training in the first few months of their first semester at USU.
+This training addresses sexual misconduct behaviors along with information about bystander intervention strategies, healthy relationships, and support and reporting resources.
+First-year undergraduates are also encouraged to complete an online program that aims to reduce underage drinking and at-risk drinking behaviors and drug use.

-Students who do not complete the sexual assault prevention online course by the start of the registration period have a hold placed on their accounts, preventing them from registering for future semesters.
-USU had previously offered the course to new students on an optional basis, but adding a "hard mandate" drove completion by new students up to near 100 percent.
+Incoming and continuing students who do not complete their assigned sexual misconduct prevention training by the start of the registration period have a hold placed on their accounts, which prevents them from registering for future semesters.
+USU had previously offered the online sexual misconduct prevention course to incoming students on an optional basis, but adding a "hard mandate" has driven course completion by incoming students up to near 100 percent.

-Learn more about the student online sexual assault prevention courses.
+Learn more about USU's student sexual misconduct prevention trainings.

-All new employees are required to participate in sexual harassment prevention training, either online or in-person.
-The training covers USU’s Sexual Harassment Policy, responsible employee obligations, campus and community support and reporting resources, and bystander intervention basics.
+All employees are required to participate in a sexual misconduct prevention training each year.
+The training's content is specific to USU's three employee designations: Designated Confidential Resource, Reporting Employee, and Resource Connection Employee.
 Completion of the training will be assessed during the annual employee performance review.

-Learn more about the employee sexual harassment prevention trainings.
+Learn more about USU's employee sexual misconduct prevention trainings.

 Upstanding Bystander Intervention Training

 In fall 2017, USU implemented a bystander intervention training program at the Logan campus that is designed to empower students to step in and help other members of the campus community.
-The Upstanding: Stepping Up to Prevent Violence in Utah program targets student leaders, student-athletes, those living in on-campus housing, Residence Life staff, and members of fraternities and sororities.
+The Upstanding: Stepping Up for a Safe & Healthy Utah program is provided each year to student organization leaders, student-athletes, those living in on-campus housing, Residence Life staff, and members of fraternities and sororities.
 The Upstanding program was created by the Utah Department of Health’s Violence and Injury Prevention Program.